erickhun/blog/content/posts/kubernetes-faster-services-no-cpu-limits.md

 description = ""
 draft = false
 image = "/img/about-bg.jpg"
-title = "Kubernetes: Make your containers faster by removing CPU limits"
+title = "Kubernetes: Make your services faster by removing CPU limits"
 +++

 At Buffer, we've been using [Kubernetes since 2016](https://kubernetes.io/case-studies/buffer/).
-Our single k8s cluster has about 60 nodes (server), and run about 1500 containers.
-Our transition to a micro-services architecture has been full of trial and errors, and we're still learning everyday how Kubernetes work under the hood.

-I'll here talk about how something we thought right to have ended up to be bad: **CPU limits**.
+Our k8s (Kubernetes).
+We've been managing our cluster with kops, it has about 60 nodes (on AWS EC2), and run about 1500 containers.
+Our transition to a micro-service architecture has been full of trial and errors.
+We are still learning its secrets everyday.
+This post will talk about how something we thought was right, but ended up to be bad: **CPU limits**.

 ## CPU limits and throttling
 [Google recommends](https://cloud.google.com/blog/products/gcp/kubernetes-best-practices-resource-requests-and-limits) to set CPU limits.
 The danger of not setting a CPU limit is that containers running in the node will exhaust all CPU available.
 This  can  trigger a cascade of unwanted events.